Percona-Lab/toolkit-tests/README.md

 `[branch name]` is the remote branch you want to test. **Default: 3.0**
 `[test file]` is the test file in case you want to run only one specific test.
 If it was not specified, it will assume all tests in the `t` directory (`t/*`)

-For the examples I'll assume you have download all MySQL versions using the `download_mysql.sh` script.
+For the examples I'll assume you have downloaded all MySQL versions using the `download_mysql.sh` script.

 #### Examples:
 1) Running all tests for the **3.0** branch using **MySQL 5.7.18**: